nuttann/equtils/doc/updateitemdb.md

 ## 1. Overview

 The "updateitemdb" command is capable of reading in certain types of EQ data sources to update the item DB.
-This item DB is used by the "collectstoweb" program to display quest item names that are not in a house.
+This item DB is used by the "collectstoweb" program to display quest item names that are not currently in a house.
+There were also plans to make a loot-file management aid that could also use this information.

 - Inventory files produced with "/output inventory" from within EQ.
 - Real-estate files produced with "/output realestate" from within EQ.